scrabbletank/farhome-rules/rulesdoc.md

 - You may only use one maneuver per turn, reaction maneuvers excluded.
 - You cannot use the same maneuver on two consecutive turns in a row.

 Additionally, most maneuvers have weapon or level requirements, or can only be used in specific situations, such as when an ally is attacked.
-The level requirement for maneuvers shows 2 levels, the first being the level you need to learn the maneuver and the second being it's enhanced level.
-When your character reaches the maneuver's enhanced level it gains the effects described in the 'enhanced' textblock.
+The level requirement for maneuvers shows two levels, the first being the level you need to learn the maneuver and the second being the level it becomes **enhanced**.
+When your character reaches the maneuver's enhanced level it gains the effects described in the **enhanced** textblock.

 ### Healing Surge